business-science/tidyquant/cran-comments.md

 ## Release Summary
-This is the fifth release of tidyquant for CRAN review.
-This release adds new functionality including a new "tidyverse" style _select_ argument instead of relying on OHLC functions, new data source integrations `Quandl` and Yahoo!
-Finance Japan, and additional `PerformanceAnalytics` functions for use in cleaning and transforming asset returns.
+This is a bug fix release of tidyquant for CRAN review.
+This release is mainly to address bugs related to Oanda returning a shorter max amount of data (180 days) and Yahoo redirecting a HTTP request to HTTPS.
+The bugs were fixed with the newest version of `quantmod`, and we have required that version in the Depends.
+There are also updated tests relating to the Oanda fix.

 ## Test environments
 * local Windows install, R 3.3.2